Service and Assistance Animal Policy

 d.
 Current documentation of items requested in a., b., and c. (dated within the last 6 months).

 4. Students whose request for and Assistance Animal through this process is not granted, will have the opportunity to appeal such decisions.
 All appeals are reviewed by the ADA Coordinator.
 Students will receive information about the appeals process upon notification of decision of request for disability housing accommodations.
+For detailed information, see ADA Grievance Procedure.

 5. Upon approval of an Assistance Animal, residential building staff will be notified as appropriate.